Shadoworker/LaliaSprite/Readme.md

 # Laliasprite v 2.0.0
 - (sprite atlases support)

-* Laliasprite is a PhaserJS based tool-framework that helps you to generate hitboxes for your 2D game characters and setup interactions with them (when animation is playin for example)
+* Laliasprite is a PhaserJS based tool-framework that helps you to generate hitboxes for your 2D game characters and setup interactions with them (when animation is playing for example)

 <h4>Preview</h4>